vmware-tanzu/tanzu-framework/packages/management/tkr-service/README.md

-# featuregates Package
+# tkr-service Package

-Featuregates management package provides Features and Featuregates APIs to allow developers to have a system to control rollout and availability of new Features.
+The tkr-service management package provides the following services:

+* TKR resolution functionality based on the annotations provided on cluster and clusterclass objects.

 ## Components

-* featuregate-controller
+* tkr-resolver-cluster-webhook

-## Usage Example

-To learn more about the Featuregate controller and Features, FeatureGates APIs and how to use them, refer to this [doc](../../../docs/api-machinery/features-and-featuregates.md)